 1. Home prices are almost certain to continue rising.

-And with the current supply-and-demand situation in real estate markets across the state, it appears likely that prices will continue climbing throughout 2018 and into 2019.
+And with the current supply-and-demand situation in real estate markets across the state, it appears likely that prices will continue climbing throughout 2020 and into 2019.
+According to Northwest MLS, the inventory for homes was down by over 30% in seven counties.
+Right now, Washington has a 1.73-month supply of housing, which is far lower than a balanced market that is characterized by about 5 to 6 months’ worth of supply.
 Washington home buyers might want to consider buying sooner rather than later, to avoid higher costs toward the end of the year.

-2. Mortgage rates are higher now than the start of this year.
+2. Mortgage rates are lower now than the start of this year.

-In mid-June, 2018, Freddie Mac reported that the average rate for a 30-year fixed mortgage loan had risen to 4.62%.
-That was the second-highest average of the year, and an increase of more than 60 basis points since January 2018.
+In mid-January 2020, Freddie Mac reported that the average rate for a 30-year fixed mortgage loan had dipped to 3.65% had risen to 4.62%.
+That’s close to a one-year low, as rates have been on a steady decline for over a year. was the second-highest average of the year, and an increase of more than 60 basis points since January 2018.

-Over the last few weeks, average 30-year mortgage rates have been fluctuating in the 4.6% range.
+Over the last few weeks, average 30-year mortgage rates have been fluctuating in the 3.5% to 3.7% 4.6% range.
+Low mortgage rates make home buying more affordable.
+And by taking advantage of these low rates today coupled with a traditionally slower time of the year for sellers, now may be a great time to buy before the heat of the spring real estate season picks up.
 But they might rise further as we move into the summer.
 Federal Reserve policy changes (and other factors) could contribute to this.

 According to a recent article in the Washington Post: